cobalt2727/L4T-Megascript/README.md

 We currently have the following scripts:

 - Initial Setup: Installs the swapfile, joycon mouse, Bluetooth audio, USB controller support, 2.0 GHz overclock, etc
-- Update: Update your programs downloaidng the lastest updates from the repos
+- Update: Update your programs downloaidng the latest updates from the repos
 - Dolphin: Gamecube and Wii emulator, latest development version
 - Moonlight-qt: stream games from your PC as long as it has an Nvidia GPU!
 - FlightGear: Free, open source flight simulator